Nicole Eisenman: Personal life

 Eisenman is a lesbian.
 In a 2016 interview with The New York Times Eisenman said of her gender identity, "I’m gender fluid, but I use the “she” pronoun.
 I believe in the radicality of stretching the definition of what 'she' is."
-Eisenman uses both "she/her" and "they/them" pronouns.
+Eisenman uses both she/her and they/them pronouns.

+Eisenman has two children with a former partner, Victoria Robinson.